Overview

 or sector weightings, relative to other portfolios with similar mandates;

-investment guidelines prohibiting it from purchasing other securities that we
+guidelines prohibiting it from purchasing other securities that we expect to produce

 allocation in one or more accounts, we may exclude the account(s) from the

-5% of the total allocation.
-Additionally, we may execute the transactions on a
+exceed 5% of the total allocation.
+Additionally, we may execute the transactions on

-Statement specifies, no participating account may purchase or sell the security for a
+7. If an aggregated order is partially filled, no participating account may purchase or sell the

-reasonable period following the execution of the block trade.
-This only applies when the
+security for a reasonable period following the execution of the block trade.
+This only

-participating account sells or receives more shares than it would have if the aggregated
+applies when the participating account sells or receives more shares than it would have if

 by, bought, and sold for each client account;